ubuntu/ubuntu-desktop-documentation/docs/tutorial/install-ubuntu-desktop.md

 While Ubuntu works on a wide range of devices, it's best to use a device listed on the [Ubuntu certified hardware](https://ubuntu.com/certified?q=&category=Laptop&category=Desktop&limit=20) page.
 These devices have been tested and confirmed to work well with Ubuntu.

+(installation-back-up-your-data)=
 ## Back up your data

 If you're installing Ubuntu on a PC or laptop that you've used previously, back up your data before you start the installation.

-Move any files that you want to keep to another storage device, such as an external disk or a USB drive.
+Move any **files** that you want to keep to another storage device, such as an external disk or a USB drive.

+To back up your **web browser**, connect your browser to an online account, such as a Firefox account or a Google account.
+After the Ubuntu installation, your browser synchronizes your data when you log into your account.
+Note that the Safari browser doesn't work on Ubuntu.

 <!--